 This was done since there’s no direct method to write back to the command line (console) from LabVIEW.
 While this works, it’s a bit clunky and not easily scalable in case you wanted to build multiple specifications simultaneously.
 I should mention that there’s a method to write to the console posted on LAVA (link) that involves both .NET and DLL calls, which isn’t a straightforward implementation.

 Fast forward to the 2016 CLA-E Summit where James McNally from Wiresmith Technology introduced a command line application (link) that serves as a proxy between the console and LabIVEW.
 This is an excellent tool that allows you to publish anything as part of the build output whether its status, generated files, or error source.

 You can either install the library and C# application or place it alongside your build project.
 It’s fairly simple to use and instructions are provided at gitbhub.

 I'm a engineering leader with over 20 years of experience developing enterprise platforms.
-Currently, I lead teams developing engineering platforms that serves product development and validation activities at Texas Instruments.
+Currently, I lead teams developing engineering platforms that serves product development and validation activities.